-- Chicken Salad Wrap: Scoop the mixture into the middle of a quesadilla and wrap it up. - Chicken Salad: Serve over a bed of greens.
+- Salad Wrap: Scoop the mixture into the middle of a quesadilla and wrap it up. - Salad: Serve it over a bed of greens.
 So simple, nutritious, and delicious!

 - Prepare the chicken salad pack it into a freezer-safe bag or container, removing as much air as possible before sealing and placing in refrigerator or freezer.

 - Chicken salad will last for 3 to 5 days in the refrigerator.

 - Bacteria grow rapidly at temperatures between 40 °F and 140 °F; chicken salad should be discarded if left out for more than 2 hours at room temperature